Nixtamalization: Mesoamerica

+Spread

 The spread of maize cultivation in the Americas was accompanied by the adoption of the nixtamalization process.
 Traditional and contemporary regional cuisines (including Maya cuisine, Aztec cuisine, and Mexican cuisine) included, and still include, foods based on nixtamalized maize.

 The process has not substantially declined in usage in the Mesoamerican region, though there has been a decline in North America.
-Many North American Native American tribes, such as the Huron, no longer use the process.
+Many Native North American tribes, such as the Huron, no longer use the process.
 In some Mesoamerican and North American regions, dishes are still made from nixtamalized maize prepared by traditional techniques.
 The Hopi produce sodium carbonate from ashes of various native plants and trees.
 Some contemporary Maya use calcium salts in the form of ashes of burnt mussel shells or heated limestone.

+By AD 900, nixtamalizing maize based foodways began to spread to the American Southeast, serving as the dietary basis for what would come to be called Mississippian culture populations.
+The most important nixtamalzing dish was hominy, a dish of boiled maize kernels, either ground or whole, that were nixtamalized using woodash or wood ash lye, both made from the ashes of hardwood trees.
+The continuation of the hominy foodway after European colonization helped reduce cases of pellagra within twentieth century Native populations.

-In the United States, European settlers did not always adopt the nixtamalization process, except in the case of hominy grits, though maize became a staple among the poor of the southern states.
+In the United States, European settlers rarely adopted the nixtamalization process, considering it unnecessary and not to their taste, though maize became a staple among the poor of the southern states.
 This led to endemic pellagra in poor populations throughout the southern US in the early 20th century.
 A more varied diet and fortification of wheat flour, the other staple food, have essentially eliminated this deficiency.

+Although maize cultivation spread far beyond the Americas via colonialism, the process of nixtamalization did not.
+For this reason, outbreaks of pellagra occurred in many areas of Europe, where corn often became a staple crop due to its high caloric efficiency relative to the land use required for its cultivation.
+A prominent example of endemic pellagra occurred in northern Italy in the late 19th century, from which the English term pellagra derives: "pel" meaning skin and "agra" meaning rough or sour in the Bergamo dialect.